python-attrs/cattrs/docs/usage.rst

 Why write code when we can write code to write code for us?
-In this case this code has already been written for you. cattrs contains a module, :py:mod:`cattr.gen`, with functions to automatically generate hooks exactly like this.
+In this case this code has already been written for you. cattrs contains a module, :py:mod:`cattrs.gen`, with functions to automatically generate hooks exactly like this.
 These functions also take parameters to customize the generated hooks.

 We can generate and register the renaming hooks we need:

 .. code-block:: python

-    from cattr.gen import make_dict_unstructure_fn, override
+    from cattrs.gen import make_dict_unstructure_fn, override

     converter.register_unstructure_hook(
         Inner,
         make_dict_unstructure_fn(
             Inner,
             converter,
             a_snake_case_int=override(rename="aSnakeCaseInt"),
             a_snake_case_float=override(rename="aSnakeCaseFloat"),
             a_snake_case_str=override(rename="aSnakeCaseStr"),